 Best Practices for Employers

-• Consider adding a WellthCare layer to encourage preventive care use first, reducing reliance on expensive out-of-network services.
+- Consider adding a WellthCare layer to encourage preventive care first, reducing reliance on expensive out-of-network services.

-Ultimately, the best way to handle out-of-network care is to design a system where employees don’t need it - because their in-network options are affordable, accessible, and aligned with their health goals.
-That’s the promise of WellthCare: healthcare that pays you back, without the surprises.
+The best way to handle out-of-network care?
+Design a system where employees don't need it—because in-network options are affordable, accessible, and aligned with health goals.
+That's the WellthCare promise: healthcare that pays you back, no surprises.